-Hybrid car window tinting makes use of both metallic particles and dye.
+Hybrid tinting makes use of both metallic particles and dye.
 It provides the positive effects of both kinds of films mentioned earlier while reducing its negatives.

-Carbon window tinting has several other advantages compared to other types of window film.
-It features a unique matte-finish that makes it attractive to car enthusiasts.
+Carbon window tinting has several other advantages compared to other types of windows film.
+It features a unique matte finish look that makes it attractive to car enthusiasts.
 The carbon content it has helped block around 40% of the IR radiation that heats up the interiors of a car — that keeps it cool and slows down the fading of its upholstery.

 Moreover, this kind of tinting services also helps save energy by reducing the need for cooling during summer or heating during winter.
 Carbon tints is also durable and does not fade.